spoonconsulting/cordova-background-upload/README.md

 Note: Background uploads are not supported on the web

  When in a mobile environment, it will rely on the [cordova-plugin-background-upload](https://github.com/spoonconsulting/cordova-plugin-background-upload.git) to allow for background uploads.
-If you want to use this plugin in your cordova/ionic mobile app, refer to the [plugin installation guide](https://github.com/spoonconsulting/cordova-plugin-background-upload)
+If cordova-plugin-background-upload is not installed, it will fallback to superagent.

 **Installation**

 ```
-npm install --save spoonconsulting/cordova-plugin-background-upload
+npm install --save spoonconsulting/cordova-background-upload
+cordova plugin add cordova-plugin-file --save
+cordova plugin add https://github.com/spoonconsulting/cordova-plugin-background-upload.git --fetch --save
 ```

 **Sample usage**